Marvel Cinematic Universe: Phase Three: WHIH Newsfront

 WHIH Newsfront is an in-universe current affairs show that serves as a viral marketing campaign for some of the MCU films, created in partnership with Google for YouTube.
 The campaign is an extension of the fictional news network WHIH World News, which is seen reporting on major events in the MCU.
 The videos released during April and May 2016 as a WHIH Newsfront Special Report focus on the Avengers and the political issues surrounding them as part of a viral marketing campaign for Captain America: Civil War.
 William Sadler reprises his role as President of the United States Matthew Ellis from Iron Man 3 (2013).

 The Daily Bugle

 The Daily Bugle is an in-universe current affairs show serving as viral marketing campaign for Spider-Man: Far From Home, with six videos released on YouTube during October and November 2019.
 It is based on the fictional sensationalist news outlet of the same name that appears in the MCU—itself based on the fictional newspaper agency of the same name appearing in several Marvel Comics publications.
 J. K. Simmons reprises his role as J. Jonah Jameson from the mid-credits scene of Far From Home.

 Short films

+Team Thor is a series of direct-to-video mockumentary short films that were released from 2016 to 2018, consisting of Team Thor, Team Thor: Part 2, and Team Darryl, all written and directed by Taika Waititi.
+The three short films are included as special features in the MCU films' Blu-ray and digital distribution releases.
+The first two films follow Thor as he moves in with a new roommate, Darryl Jacobson, during the events of Captain America: Civil War, while Team Darryl sees Darryl move to Los Angeles and move in with the Grandmaster.
+The shorts were designed to introduce MCU fans to the irreverent tone of Waititi's Thor: Ragnarok.
+The three shorts were made available on Disney+ in January 2022, at which point Marvel classified them as Marvel One-Shots.